mocnik-science/measures-rest-oshdb-app/backend/docs/measureJAVA.md

 * You can use your favourite IDE.
 * You have to handle some casting and aggregation issues on your own.

-Follow the steps listed below to implement your measure using JAVA.
+For implementing your measure using JAVA, follow the instructions listed below.
+Please be aware that all measures included in the repository are licensed under the [MIT license](https://github.com/giscience/measures-rest/blob/master/LICENSE).

 ## Step 1: Fork the Github repository

 First, you have to fork the [https://github.com/giscience/osm-measure-repository](https://github.com/giscience/osm-measure-repository).
 To do so, open the website and click on the button **Fork** at the top right side.
 You are required to be logged in to create a fork.
-As a result, you should have your own repository named *https://github.com/your-name/osm-measure-repository*.
+As a result, you should have your own repository named *https://github.com/your-github-account/osm-measure-repository*.

 ## Step 2: Create the import in the OSM Measure Repository